Category Archives: Amazon Web Services

 22 July 2023

 So we have an AWS EKS cluster built with AWS CDK and Python – AWS: CDK and Python – building an EKS cluster, and general impressions of CDK, and we have an idea of how IRSA works – AWS: EKS, OpenID Connect, and ServiceAccounts.
-The next step after deploying the cluster is to configure the… Read More »
+The next step after deploying the cluster is to configure the OIDC… Read More »